 Normally eaten as a snack on the go, it can be used for a more filling meal with locals stuffing the finished product with mozzarella and mortadella ham to make a more wholesome meal.

 For the real experience, eat a slice as you walk through the Bari old town.
+The best place in the Old Town for Focaccia Barese is Panificio Fiore.

 Visit Castel del Monte